Call 1-800-GOT-PESTS?

 What Attracts Carpenter Bees to My Home?

-Carpenter bees are attracted to bare, weathered, or unfinished wood surfaces.
+Carpenter bees are attracted to bare, weathered, treated, painted or unfinished wood surfaces that are moisture-ridden.
 Softwoods like cedar, pine, redwood, and cypress are especially appealing.
 Homes with untreated decks, wooden trim, soffits, and outdoor structures may be more vulnerable to carpenter bee activity during the spring and summer months.

 When Are Carpenter Bees Most Active?